 A personnel specification for a sales job may include factors that are difficult to appraise and assess in a candidate.
 Lancaster and Simintiras conducted research from the point of view of salespeople.
-This indicated that the best efforts by salespeople do not always lead to performance maximization and factors like role clarity and social interaction with management can lead to greater job satisfaction, rather than simply financial reward.
+This indicated that the best efforts by salespeople do not always lead to performance maximization, and factors such as role clarity and social interaction with management can lead to greater job satisfaction, rather than simply financial reward.

-As the nature of the selling job itself changes so too must our ideas about the qualities and skills we are looking for in the salesperson.
-In particular we must be careful to dispense with what many feel are outdated preconceptions of the effective salesperson such as for example that they should always be extroverts or have 'the gift of the gab'.
+As the nature of the selling job itself changes, so too must our ideas about the qualities and skills we are looking for in the salesperson.
+In particular, we must be careful to dispense with what many feel are outdated preconceptions of the effective salesperson, such as, for example, that they should always be extroverts or have 'the gift of the gab'.
 Piercy and Lane have suggested that the role of selling has changed from being based on 'conventional transactional sales activities' to one of strategic customer management.
 In turn this requires new types of sales skills and activities and hence different attributes in the salespeople we are seeking to employ.

-Elements of sound sales recruitment are to provide continuity of representation in individual territories and economy in generating sufficient applicants for appraisal.
-A source of recruitment is the company's marketing department as such people have a thorough grounding in the company's methods, products and policies, so if they have the right temperament they are likely to be successful.
-Another is through recommendation from friends, customers, employees or educational establishments.
-The obvious source is through the press and through the company's website.
+Elements of sound sales recruitment are to provide continuity of representation in individual territories.
+It is important to ensure that sufficient appropriate applicants are generated for appraisal.
+One source of recruitment is the company's marketing department, as such people have a thorough grounding in the company's methods, products and policies, so if they have the right temperament they are likely to be successful.
+Another is recommendation from friends, customers, employees or educational establishments.
+The obvious source, however, is the press and the company's website.

-'Short-listing' is an important stage of selection when potential candidates are called for interview.
+'Short-listing' is an important stage of selection, when potential candidates are called for interview.
 The interview should be structured using an interview record form.
 It consists of questions that explore work history and personal details.
-The interview should begin by informing the candidate
+The interview should begin by informing the candidate of the purpose of the interview and the time it should take.
+A detailed explanation of the job should be given and the candidate should be allowed the opportunity to ask questions.
+Next, questions should be asked about the candidate's present or last job, widening out into a detailed questioning of the candidate's work history and ability to perform the job that is vacant.

-Selling to the Sellers
+Selling to the sellers

 Hewlett Packard (HP) have introduced an extensive sales training programme for their value added reseller (VAR) network.
 HP want to extend their sales to small businesses and realize that their VAR network is crucial to this, but many of their distributors need better training in HP products and marketing methods.
-They have introduced free on site training for all their small business VARs.
-This training includes training in how to generate and follow up sales leads, training in how to close sales and training in how to trade up customers across the HP product portfolio.
+They have introduced free on-site training for all their small business VARs.
+This includes training in how to generate and follow up sales leads, how to close sales and how to trade up customers across the HP product portfolio.
 Initial results from this training look promising.
-Many of HP's smaller distributors have moved into HP's 'elite' designation which entitles them to extra product discounts and greater levels of sales training and support.
+Many of HP's smaller distributors have moved into HP's 'elite' designation, which entitles them to extra product discounts and greater levels of sales training and support.

-Source: http://www.channelinsider.com.
+Source: www.channelinsider.com.